econml.dml.CausalForestDML

 shap_values

-(X, *[, feature_names, ...])Shap value for the final stage models (const_marginal_effect)
+(X, *[, feature_names, ...])Shap value for the final stage models (const_marginal_effect).

 summary